 Spend some time alone with God today.
 If talking through those negative thoughts is too intense, journal through them instead.

-If you are just joining us and want to participate in the full Marriage Communication Workshop please join below and check your email for the worksheets and videos to go along with this lesson and all the rest in the series.
-There are prompts to help you process those negative thoughts in the workbook.
+If you found this through a search, please consider joining us in the full Marriage Communication Workshop.
+The worksheets and videos to go along with this lesson and all the rest in the series.
+There are even prompts to help you process those negative thoughts in the workbook!

-Understanding how our negative thoughts affect Communication in Marriage is only part of this formula that will create the fertile soil for the hard work of change we will get to tomorrow.
+Understanding how our negative thoughts affect communication in marriage is only part of the bigger picture, but it will create the fertile soil for the hard work of change we will be doing next week!

 If you enjoyed this you would also like these Posts: